kenany/birth-by-age-at-date/README.md

   - `.upperAge` (may be `undefined`)

 There will always be two possible birth years: `.lowerYear` and `.upperYear`.
-`.upperAge` will _not_ appear if the number of days elasped in `date`'s year is equal to the number of days elasped in `currentDate`'s year.
+`.upperAge` will _not_ appear if the number of days elapsed in `date`'s year is equal to the number of days elapsed in `currentDate`'s year.

 By default, `new Date()` is used to calculate current age.
 You can optionally pass your own `currentDate` as a third argument.